5 ways to get paid caring for a loved one in

-Get paid through Medicaid in North Carolina
+Get paid through North Carolina Medicaid

-Medicaid is a joint federal and state program that provides health coverage to eligible low-income individuals, including families, seniors, and people with disabilities.
-Medicaid waivers allow states to offer additional services and benefits not typically covered under Medicaid by "waiving" certain federal requirements to provide more tailored support to specific populations, such as those needing long-term care.
+Medicaid is a joint federal and state program that provides health coverage to eligible low-income individuals.
+This includes families, seniors, and people with disabilities.

 - Community Alternatives Program for Disabled Adults (CAP/DA): This program provides services to individuals ages 65 or older, and individuals with physical and or other disabilities ages 18-64 years who meet a nursing facility level of care.
 Start enrolling to see if you and your loved one meet all eligibility requirements.